Who moved the goalpost?

 Lender examples: Fees such as origination fees for a loan.
 Fees to buy down interest rates.
 Other mortgage broker fees or charges.
 Credit Report.
 Appraisal fee.
 Application fee.
 (These fees can really add up, but remember, not all lenders charge all these fees.
 In fact, I have chosen my lender partners because they can often waive or offset some of them.)

 Closing company examples: Transaction fees relating to transfer of title and actual closing.
 Express delivery of checks or documents.
 Wire transfer fees.
-(None of these amount to more than a couple hundred dollars in most cases.)
+(None of these amount to more than a couple hundred dollars in most scenarios.)

 Title insurance examples: Lenders title insurance policy (mandatory if you have a loan.)
 Buyers title insurance policy (yes, two different policies.)
 Owners extended title coverage (Example prices per policy might run around $950 on a typical $325K home/ per policy.
 One time charge at closing.) ($50 to $150 might be typical to buy the extended title coverage)